notwaving/100DaysOfCloud/Journey/055/Readme.md

 ## ☁️ Cloud Outcome

-- Greatful to Past Sam for documenting the process - it took about 30 mins to implement today!
+- Grateful to Past Sam for documenting the process - it took about 30 mins to implement today!

 ## Next Steps